 The casino interface is a much simpler affair than the sportsbook, but no less effort has gone into designing it.

 The games are split into sensible categories such as video slots, video poker, table games, etc. and the live casino has its own area of the website entirely.
-Games can also be filtered by provider which is a bit of a Godsend if you have a favourite developer and hate trawling through game lists.
+Games can also be filtered by provider in the Games section (not in the Casino section) which is a bit of a Godsend if you have a favourite developer and hate trawling through game lists.
 You can also favourite any games you find and enjoy or search direct for something specific.

 Some of the developers powering the casino are Microgaming, NetEnt, Thunderkick Yggdrasil, Realistic Games, and Wazdan.
 A couple of smaller studios are also present so it’s a nice mix of up and coming and old reliable.
 Plus, there are around 800 of them so good luck trying them all!

-The live casino is an interesting one because unusually it is powered by 3 different game providers; BetConstruct themselves, Evolution, and NetEnt.
-Great news for you but pretty odd to see.
+The live casino is an interesting one because unusually it is powered by 3 different game providers; BetConstruct themselves, Evolution, and Pragmatic Play.
+Great news for you and pretty rare to see.

 This is still fairly unique over here; I haven’t seen it at many casinos yet.